| Courier-Authlib | | | Home | | | Release notes | | | Installation | | | Documentation |

 which uses this virtual user account database).

-Each line in /usr/local/etc/authlib/userdb
+Each line in /usr/local/etc/authlib/userdb takes

 following form:

-specifies a
+addr specifies a

 unique virtual address.
 It is followed by a single tab

-character, then a list of field
+character, then a list of field=value pairs, separated by

 vertical slash characters.
 See makeuserdb(8) for field